-1. to market their private practice in a way that distinguishes them from other therapists in referrers’ minds&
+1. To market their private practice in a way that distinguishes them from other therapists in referrers’ minds, and

 Often when I write about niching or recommend it in my mentoring or supervision consults, the idea is met with resistance.
 Therapists will say things like :

 - I don’t want to do that, I like the variety of being a generalist

 - I’ll get bored seeing one presentation only